-BIST aims to construct a scientific project based on the search for these complementary and interdisciplinary fields, not only to promote the creation of innovative projects, but also to provide the most competitive environment for the training of scientists.
+BIST aims to construct scientific collaborations based on the search for these complementary and interdisciplinary fields, not only to promote the creation of innovative projects, but also to provide the most competitive environment for the training of scientists.

 The multidisciplinary approach in science is key

-One of the Barcelona Institute of Science and Technology’s main goals is to promote a multidisciplinary research agenda to pool and share the research capabilities of the six centers, so as to enlarge the scope of the science they produce as well as its impact.
-This will transcend classical disciplines and, in some cases, lead to the creation of new fields of knowledge through the convergence of existing disciplines.
+One of the main goals of the Barcelona Institute of Science and Technology is to promote a multidisciplinary research agenda to pool and share the research capabilities of the seven BIST centres so as to increase the scope of the science they produce as well as its impact on society.
+This will transcend classical disciplines and, in some cases, lead to the creation of new fields of knowledge through the combining of existing disciplines.